Xkhi/hermes/README.md

 - [x] Requirements definition
 - [x] Conceptual design
 - [x] Schematics
-- [ ] PCB
+- [x] PCB
 - [ ] Manufacture
 - [ ] Programming

 ### Status Overview
-The project has finished establishing requirements, concepts and schematics, it is now in the PCB layout design stage.
+The project has finished establishing requirements, concepts and schematics, and the PCB layout design has finished.
+The manufacturing process will begin soon.

 ## Specifications
 The aim for the device are listed as follows: